 Most Common Types of Injuries Following a Bicycle Accident

-- Spinal cord injuries are also a possibility when a bicyclist lands on his or her back, neck or head in a forceful manner.
+- Spinal cord injuries: These injuries are a possibility when a bicyclist lands on his or her back, neck or head in a forceful manner.
 Vertebrae fractures and even paralysis are possible when a bicyclist lands forcefully after being hit by an automobile.

-- Broken or fractured bones in the arms, legs, shoulders, back, hips or neck are all “typical” injuries when a bicyclist is hit by an automobile.
+- Broken or fractured bones: Broken or fractured bones in the arms, legs, shoulders, back, hips or neck are all “typical” injuries when a bicyclist is hit by an automobile.
 In some instances, the bicyclist may suffer multiple bone breaks or fractures, requiring extensive recovery times, expensive treatments and lengthy rehabilitation.

-- Facial injuries can be severe for a bicyclist hit by an automobile.
+- Facial Injuries: These can be severe for a bicyclist hit by an automobile.
 The injuries can include extreme scarring, a broken nose, chipped or broken teeth, a broken jaw, and the loss or damage of an eye.

 Causes of Bicycle Accidents